cgermain/GAILA/README.md

 Open your web browser (firefox or chrome) and type localhost:5000 into the URL bar.
 This is the projects User Interface

+Notes:
+PTGND files must be tab-delimited, with 5 files.

 TODOS: